Skip to main content

 Language

-Localizer resolves the language in this order:
+Localizer searches for language in the following order:

 1. element.lang